particle-iot/docs/src/content/reference/datasheets/tracker/m1-enclosure-datasheet.md

 ## M1 carrier board

-The M1 carrier board fits in the M1 enclosure.
+The M1 carrier board fits in the M1 Enclosure.
 The Raspberry Pi-compatible board including the Muon or Tachyon mounts under the carrier board and the expansion header pins passes through the carrier board.

 {{imageOverlay src="/assets/images/monitor-one/m1-board.png" alt="Carrier board" class="full-width"}}

 ## Schematic

-This is the schematic for the v0.5 of the M1 enclosure carrier board.
+This is the schematic for the v0.5 of the M1 Enclosure carrier board.
 Changes are possible before general availability.

 {{imageOverlay src="/assets/images/monitor-one/monitor_pi_v0.5_p1.svg" alt="Schematic" class="full-width"}}